Where Did the Watercooler Go? Keeping Your Culture Connected

 Glug glug.
 The proverbial watercooler.

 It’s where employees take a pause and engage in small talk.
 It’s where employees keep up to date on the latest developments.
 And it’s where many of the most innovative ideas first get floated.
 When employees can casually congregate at the watercooler, cafeteria or ping pong table, it breaks down formal barriers and encourages employees to bond with co-workers outside of their immediate working team.
-These personal connections not only build comradery, they enable trust and open communications, which are cornerstones to a healthy culture.
+These personal connections not only build comradery but also enable trust and open communications, which are cornerstones to a healthy culture.

 But with so many of us now working remotely, interactions with co-workers have become more transactional and largely only with those on our team or within our department or function.
 Save the occasional Zoom cocktail hour, serendipitous conversations are becoming virtually non-existent.
 A recent report found that virtual work now accounts for 62% of the workforce, and for many, work-from-home is here to stay.
 Although the world has adapted almost overnight to working remotely, organizations are now asking what impact this is having on their culture.
 Case in point: how can organizations recreate unplanned watercooler moments in a virtual work environment?